holwech/nvim/README.md

 # NVIM
 ## What is this?
 This is a config file for NeoVim.
 Bundler is Dein.
-Follow

 ## How to install
 1. Run `git clone https://github.com/holwech/nvim/`